 Is it illegal to publish mugshots online?
-No. These websites are unfortunately protected under the FOIA (Freedom of Information Act of 1966) as well as the First Amendment.
+No. There is a long list of mugshot websites that are unfortunately protected under the FOIA (Freedom of Information Act of 1966) as well as the First Amendment.
 Mugshots and arrest records are considered public information, the individual that own these mug shot websites chose the publish them onto Google for convenience.

 Your online reputation lasts forever — whether the results are positive or negative.
 Embarrassing comments and photos will resurface and may hinder future opportunities with your career, housing situation, and even your family.
 Criminal documents such as your arrest information and public mugshots are accessed and exploited online.
 Mug shot removal websites have engineered a business around displaying arrest records and strict payment to delete the photos.
 EraseMugshots.com is currently the leading mugshot removal agency on the internet.

 Furthermore, victims currently have several choices to get rid of these damaging mugshots from Google, Bing, and Yahoo.
 Removing your mug shots online is very possible as long as you know the laws that govern publishing mugshots on the internet.